Wag3s vs DeBank: On-Chain Dashboard vs Tax-and-Accounting (2026)

 - Keep DeBank for the fast on-chain DeFi view and Web3 social.

-- Add Wag3s for tax (Folio) / accounting + FEC (Ledger) across on-chain + exchange.
+- Add Wag3s for tax (Folio) or accounting and FEC (Ledger) across on-chain and exchange activity.

-- Never use an on-chain-only view as the tax basis — CEX activity is missing.
+- Never use an on-chain-only view as the tax basis, because CEX activity is missing.

 - Ensure completeness across wallets and exchange accounts.